-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking MILIVIN OD.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Avanza.

-MILIVIN OD helps most people with depression, but it may have unwanted side effects in a few people.
+Avanza helps most people with depression, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

-Ask your doctor or pharmacist to answer any questions you may have.
+Ask your doctor or pharmacist any questions you may have.

-Do not be alarmed by the following list of side effects.
+Do not be alarmed by this list of possible side effects.